 Identity Politics

-Personal identities are immensely important for the experience and life of individuals and smaller groups.
-I also absolutely hate how identity politics plays out collectively in society today and how identity politics are used by the immensely corrupt, violent, and increasingly authoritarian party driven system to divide, conquer, oppress, and scare voters.
+Personal identities are immensely important for the experience of individuals and groups.
+I also absolutely hate how the majority of identity politics plays out collectively in society today and how NEGATIVE identity politics- aka prejudice- is used by the immensely corrupt, often violent, and increasingly authoritarian party driven system to divide, conquer, oppress, and scare voters.

 Personal identities are so important because they shape so much of our experiences on earth.
-Unfortunately, however, our identities are also used to divide voters from each other and pit us against each other, which is perpetually frustrating and violent, and incredibly destructive to our communities and democratic republic.
+Unfortunately, however, our identities are also used to divide voters from each other and pit us against each other, which is perpetually frustrating and violent, and incredibly destructive to our communities, nation, and democratic republic.
+Weaponized identity politics are intentionally used by the divide and conquer party driven system to create tension and fear in our social, political, and economic systems.

 It’s also immensely important to acknowledge that NO part of any human being’s identity has anything to do with their character.
 Two individuals with identical identities can have completely opposite characters.
-In other words, identity politics shapes and dictates “who” someone is but it does not shape or dictate “what” kind of person they are.
+In other words, identity politics shapes and dictates “who” someone is but it does not shape or dictate “what” kind of person they are or “what” their character is.

 When I refer to a human being’s identity this includes but is not limited to an individual’s: